timsliu/platypus/README.md

 ## [Running your first simulation](#running-your-first-simulation)
 PyPlatypus includes several example simulations that you can run without writing any lines of code.
-This section gives a quick overview of how to run a simulation, and be sure to checkout the dedicated [PyPlatypus README page](https://github.com/timsliu/platypus/tree/main/PyPlatypus#running-your-first-simulation) for more details.
+This section gives a quick overview of how to run a simulation, and be sure to check out the dedicated [PyPlatypus README page](https://github.com/timsliu/platypus/tree/main/py_platypus#running-your-first-simulation) for more details.
 To view the example simulations, navigate to the
 ```simulations``` sub directory of PyPlatypus: